 We’ll go into a number of ways we can improve our sleep in up coming articles but here’s some simple tips to start reducing worry & getting better sleep today:

-We look forward to seeing you again soon.
+We look forward to seeing you at your next appointment.
 Sleep well.